The Legend of Zelda: Twilight Princess

 TitleLogoE3_2006 is the title theme featured in the 2006 E3 demo.
 It bears a striking resemblance to TitleLogoE3, yet remains distinctly different, with different instrumentals and reverbed howl.

 Stageselect_e3_2006 is the exact same Hyrule Field theme showcased in the final game.
-This particular copy of the stream, however, was featured in the 2006 E3 demo as a stage selection menu theme.
+This particular copy of the stream, however, is only 48 seconds long and was featured in the 2006 E3 demo as a stage selection menu theme.

 Unused Sound Effects